SiruiLuo/casa0019-BOOC/Readme.md

 </p>

 This design had several advantages for the project.
 First, its box-like shape offered enough space inside to house all the components, including the servo and the power battery, which were the most significant components of the device.
 It also allowed the magnetic ball to be used on a flat surface, ensuring it moved smoothly and accurately.
 Lastly, the placement of the e-ink on the page made the whole page look coherent while allowing the user to access all the required data from the physical device.
 For the digital augmentation of the device, there had to be a physical trigger, such as a QR code or a distinguished marker that Unity could recognize.
 This marker was designed in Adobe Illustrator and was laser-cut and painted to complete the BoOc's look (Pic.3).
-The concept used a feather-shaped bookmark as a trigger that was scanned through the app, and the 3D model of the device was placed on the designed marker in AR.
-The challenge of the marker design was building something the algorithm could recognize.
-Despite Trying different methods like creating a unique shape or coloring the marker in red, the algorithm did not recognize the marker.
-Therefore, using a QR code was the last option for triggering the AR on the app.

 <p align="center">
   <img src="Images/laser cutting.jpg" alt="Pic.3: Laser cutting The BoOc Marker design with the shape of a feather" width="300">